British hardened field defences of World War II: Type 26

 Horizontal section at the level of the embrasures.

-The type 26 is a simple square in plan, each wall being 10 ft long.
-There is a door in one side and embrasures in each of the remaining three walls with, possibly, an additional embrasure next to the door.
+The Type 26 is a simple square in plan, each wall being 10 ft long.
+There is a door on one side and embrasures in each of the remaining three walls, with, possibly, an additional embrasure next to the door.
 There are no internal walls.
 Occasionally, there are two embrasures in one of the walls.
 The embrasures are suitable for rifles or light machine guns.
 Walls are normally constructed to bulletproof standard at about 18 in thick.

 Pillbox type FW3/26, prefabricated construction.

-The type 26 also had an important prefabricated variant, in which the shuttering – both inside and out – was provided by precast concrete slabs slotted into reinforced concrete posts.
+The Type 26 also had an important prefabricated variant, in which the shuttering – both inside and out – was provided by precast concrete slabs slotted into reinforced concrete posts.
 The shuttering was filled with concrete in situ.
 This pillbox was also known as the 'Stent' after the company that produced the prefabricated components, Stent Precast Concrete Limited.
-On those examples where damage allows inspection of the construction, it seems that the concrete fill was not reinforced.
+In those examples where damage allows inspection of the construction, it seems that the concrete fill was not reinforced.

-The type 26 is uncommon: 140 are recorded as extant, including the Stent prefabricated type.
+The Type 26 is uncommon: 140 are recorded as extant, including the Stent prefabricated type.